 Ohky combines in this book three ancient wisdoms of original people; the Mayans, the Mohawk and the Mongolian Shamanic

 traditions.
 She describes the tradtions through history, philosophy and mystic paths in a manner that is unique and shows the

 deeper meaning of life lived and practicied by the Shamans.
 The achivement of inner peace and harmony through

 appreciation and repect towards natural world is very refreshing.
-We look at the Great Spirit through our eyes as the world, we are not
+We look at the Great Spirit through our eyes as the world,

-through the Shamans of ancient and modern times.
+Shamans of ancient and modern times.
 An excellent book on Original American Shamanism by a Shaman.